grinnell-cs/csc151-images/_eboards/eboard13.md

     * 02/11/2024 could be February 11 or November 2.
     * (Sorry, I don't have a good strategy for being more inclusive to those who use other calendar systems.)
+    * The computer also does a better job sorting those.
 * Please read the instructions and examples.
 We had some students submit multiple files.
 * Please don't include expressions in the middle of your definitions